 8.1 Good Corporate Governance provides a structure for maximising returns to shareholders and thereby to stakeholders within the Pension Fund.
-The Fund makes full use of its voting powers at UK and European company meetings based on the current Corporate Governance Policies of the Investment Managers which have been previously considered and approved by the Fund, and most recently reviewed by the Fund's ESG Working Group.
+The Fund makes full use of its voting powers at UK and European company meetings based on the current Corporate Governance Policies of the Investment Managers which have been previously considered and approved by the Fund, and reviewed by the Fund's ESG Working Group (see above).
 The Fund also continues to be a member of the Local Authority Pension Fund Forum (LAPFF) as an appropriate pressure group designed to benefit the interests of the members.
-Additionally, in December 2013, the Pensions Committee Chair, Cllr Mary Barnett, was co-opted on to the Executive Committee of the LAPFF and then formally elected as a member of the Executive in January 2015.
-This will continue to provide the Fund with valuable additional insight and experience in respect of Corporate Governance and also the wider Environmental and Social aspects of the investment process.
-Additional clarity is provided via the framework attached at Appendix 2.
-These Policies are based on the guidelines established by the combined code of the Cadbury, Greenbury and Hampel Committees and the London Stock Exchange Committee on Corporate Governance.
+Additionally, the Pensions Committee Chair, Cllr Mary Barnett, continues to sit on the Executive Committee of the LAPFF, providing the Fund with valuable additional insight and experience in respect of Corporate Governance and also the wider Environmental and Social aspects of the investment process.

-R.2 The Pension Fund's Policy on the exercise of rights attached to investments, including voting rights, is that these rights should be exercised by the Investment Managers in accordance with the Pensions Committee instructions having regard to the best financial interests of the Beneficiaries.
-A summary of the current views of the Fund is attached as Appendix 2.
+8.2 The Pension Fund's Policy on the exercise of rights attached to investments, including voting rights, is that these rights should be exercised by the Investment Managers in accordance with the Pensions Committee instructions having regard to the best financial interests of the Beneficiaries.
+A summary of the current views of the Fund is attached as Appendix 2 and are based on the guidelines established by the combined code of the Cadbury, Greenbury and Hampel Committees and the London Stock Exchange Committee on Corporate Governance.
 It should be noted that where the primary consideration of the best financial interests is not prejudiced, the Investment Managers should take account, where they believe it appropriate, of Social, Environmental and Ethical factors in the exercise of such rights.
-Paragraphs 7.3 and 7.4 (above) should however be noted, as the remit of the ESG Working group has been to consider environmental, social and corporate governance matters in respect of the Fund's investment decision making process.
-Potentially, the Group's continuing work may result in future recommendations for change in respect of the Fund's approach to corporate governance as set out in this statement and as contained in Appendix 2.
-Again, any subsequent policy decisions made by the Pensions Committee will be incorporated in future versions of this Statement of Investment Principles.
+Section 7 (above) should however also be noted, as the remit of the ESG Working group has been to consider environmental, social and corporate governance matters in respect of the Fund's investment decision making process.
+Potentially, the Group's future work may result in recommendations for change in respect of the Fund's approach to corporate governance as set out in this statement and as contained in Appendix 2.
+Again, any subsequent corporate governance policy decisions made by the Pensions Committee will be incorporated in future versions of this Statement of Investment Principles.